There is one question Carol Runyan considers vitally important to ask the parents of suicidal teens: Is there a gun in the house?

 Oregon is one of the few states with a universal background check statute that specifically allows for emergency transfers “for the purpose of preventing imminent death or serious physical injury.”

-According to the most recent federal data, more than 21,000 people committed suicide with a firearm in 2014 — guns account for more than half of all deaths by suicide in the United States.
+According to the most recent federal data, more than 21,000 people ended their own lives with a firearm in 2014 — guns account for more than half of all deaths by suicide in the United States.

 Despite popular belief, most people who attempt suicide and live do not go on to make a second attempt.
 Which is why, Runyan says, “it’s particularly important to remove access.
 People who attempt with a firearm rarely get a second chance.”